uspki/policies/certificate-policy.md

 Direct contractor personnel employed to operate any part of the CAs or perform functions pertaining to the infrastructure shall be subject to the same personnel requirements set forth in 5.3.2 of this CP.

 ### 5.3.8 Documentation supplied to personnel
-Documentation sufficient to define duties and procedures for each role SHALL be provided to the personnel filling that role.
+Documentation sufficient to define duties and procedures for each role shall be provided to the personnel filling that role.

 ## 5.4 Audit logging procedures

 ### 5.4.1 Types of events recorded
-The CA SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
-The CA SHALL make these records available to its Qualified Auditor as proof of the CA's compliance with these Requirements.
+The CA shall record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+The CA shall make these records available to its Qualified Auditor as proof of the CA's compliance with these Requirements.

-The CA SHALL record at least the following events:
+The CA shall record at least the following events:

 1. CA key lifecycle management events, including: